 The Old Town Hall had been erected in the 14th century and served its purpose until the 19th century.

-The tower is accessible, and part of the City Museum where the history of Bratislava is depicted.
+The tower is accessible, and part of the City Museum where the history of Bratislava is illustrated.

 If you have some morbid sense of humor, I can recommend the exhibition about medieval torture instruments in the cellar of the museum.